limpkin/mooltipass/source_code/src/USB/README.md

 ---------------
 From plugin/app: request the login for the current context

-From Mooltipass: the login if the user has approved the sending of credential / has been authentified, empty packet otherwise.
+From Mooltipass: the login if the user has approved the sending of credential / has been authentified, 1 byte 0x00 packet otherwise.
 The login is sent via HID at the same time if request valid.

 0x06: get password
 ------------------